 Students are not allowed to quit or resign from their placements.
 However, they may submit a written request for termination of the placement to their field coordinator.
 If the student is experiencing distress in the placement, s/he may contact the field instructor to notify her/him that she will be absent and then immediately contact the field coordinator to schedule a consultation meeting.

-Students are assigned to one organization for their practicum.
+Students are assigned to one organization each academic year for their field placement.
 The student's educational experience is enhanced by presence and engagement in the agency over time.
 The student gains increasing knowledge of the agency's structure and services and is able to engage in increasingly complex projects and services.
 An organization may provide some exposure to another agency through coalition meetings or joint projects.

 Yes, students may request to complete a placement in other cities or internationally in order to pursue specialized learning experiences and address specific career interests.
 These types of plans generally require the student to be in early and regular contact with their field coordinators during the planning process and to also consult with the Director of Field and International Education for placement abroad.